renesas/iot-reference-rx/README.md

 * Limitations on using the LittleFS module
   The LittleFS is not thread-safe.
   Calling the LittleFS API from multiple tasks is prohibited.

+* When you connect to a GCC project in the debugger using e2 studio version `2024-10`, you may see the following error message:
+`Exception occurred during launch`
+In this case, you can make a debug connection by performing the following steps.
+  * Click the following from the e2 studio menu.
+    `Help` -> `About e2 studio`
+  * Click the  button `Installation Details` at the bottom left of the `About e2 studio` window.
+  * Click the tab `Support Folders`
+  * Click the link `e2 studio support Area`
+  * Open the following folders from the opened Windows Explorer screen.
+  　`\DebugComp\RX\RtosPlugins`
+  * Delete the following files: `FreeRtosDll.dll`

 ### About bootloader macros
 The following macros have been added in FreeRTOS-v202210.01-LTS-rx-1.1.0.